By Dr. Mercola

 When purchasing an apple cider vinegar, you’ll want to avoid the perfectly clear, “sparkling clean” varieties you commonly see on grocery store shelves.
 Instead, you want organic, unfiltered, unprocessed apple cider vinegar, which is murky and brown.

 When you try to look through it, you will notice a cobweb-like substance floating in it.
-This is known as “mother,” and it indicates your vinegar is of good quality.
+This is known as “mother,”8 and it indicates your vinegar is of good quality.

-The reason manufacturers distil vinegar is to remove this rather schmurky looking stuff that most folks won’t buy.
+The reason manufacturers distill vinegar is to remove this rather murky looking stuff that most folks won’t buy.
 But in this case, it’s the murky looking stuff you want.
 As with everything else, the more processed a food is, the less nutritious, and this holds true for apple cider vinegar.

 The first vinegar was the result of an ancient accident.